Tax Credits & Deductions You Need to Know

 Car Mileage

-If you need to use your own personal vehicle for work, you can also claim a tax deduction based on how far you need to drive.
-Instead of collecting gas receipts, the IRS gives a set per-mile deduction, which changes every year (currently around 50-60 cents per mile).
-This deduction is to cover both the gas used when driving and the “wear and tear” on your vehicle.
+If you are self-employed and use your personal vehicle for business, you can claim a tax deduction for your mileage.
+Instead of tracking actual expenses like gas and maintenance, the IRS allows you to use a standard mileage rate.
+This rate, which changes annually, is designed to cover the cost of gas, insurance, and general “wear and tear” on your vehicle.

 Student Loan Interest